matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ## :heart: Exceptions and exception handling

-- Object of type Throwable and its subtypes can be sent up the stack with the throw keyword and caught with try...catch statement
+Object of type Throwable and its subtypes can be sent up the stack with the throw keyword and caught with try...catch statement.

 ### Catching an exception